tiganabryan/varied-intake-calculator/README.md

 ![Author](https://img.shields.io/badge/author-%40tiganabryan-blue.svg)
 [![Twitter](https://img.shields.io/twitter/url?color=ff69b4&style=social&url=https%3A%2F%2Ftiganabryan.github.io%2Fvaried-intake-weightloss%2Findex.html)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fwww.github.com%2Ftiganabryan%2Fvaried-intake-weightloss&via=tiganarox&text=Wow.%20This%20weight%20loss%20calculator%20lets%20you%20use%20multiple%20calorie%20intakes.)

+weight loss calculator websites give you one intake option for the entirety of your weight loss journey -- this isn't healthy or realistic. your resting intake and active intake fluctuate so you have enough energy to function.

-all weight loss calculators on the internet give you the option to input one calorie goal per timeline. this isn't healthy if you're exercising. the varied intake weight loss calculator allows you to input multiple intakes for a realistic weight loss estimate.
+the varied intake weight loss calculator allows you to input multiple intakes for safe weight loss.

-this a based on Nauval's bootstrap 5 starter (https://github.com/nauvalazhar/bootstrap-5-login-page).
+this is based on Nauval's bootstrap 5 starter (https://github.com/nauvalazhar/bootstrap-5-login-page).

 <div align="center">
 <img src="img\page-screenshot.png">
 </div>

-# about
+# background info
 - bmr: basic metabolic rate (calories your brain needs to function)
 - tdee: total daily energy expenditure (calories your body needs, relative to activity level)
 - deficit: the difference between the calories consumed and the tdee, this is what causes weight loss